bgd-labs/frontend-web3-utils-examples/README.md

 That’s it!
 The business layer of our app is done, as you can see, it’s effortless to work with transactions and signers once we finished setup.
 Feature slices have nothing to do with transaction itself, but at the same time the app has all the flexibility to work with any type of contract.

-The full example is available [here](https://github.com/bgd-labs/fe-shared-examples).
+The full code example is available [here](https://github.com/bgd-labs/frontend-web3-utils-examples/tree/main/src).